grommunio/grommunio-documentation/admin/architecture.rst

 Incoming mails are processed as follows:

 #.
-The shipped MTA postfix receives the mails and processes these to
+The shipped MTA postfix receives the mails, processes them and sends them to the grommunio-antispam
-#. grommunio-antispam which automatically checks the email for spam
+#.
+The grommunio-antispam automatically checks the email for spam
    evaluation.
-If configured,
-#. grommunio-antispam (optionally) sends the email to an anti-virus processing
+If configured, grommunio-antispam (optionally) sends the email to an anti-virus processing service.
-   service.
-After this check, the mail is handled back to
+#.
+After the Anti-virus check, the mail is handled back to grommunio-antispam.
-#. grommunio-antispam which utilizes
-#. postfix do distribute the email to the
+#.
+The grommunio-antispam utilizes postfix to distribute the email to the
-#. gromox-delivery-queue process which effectively shows up in the users'
+#. postfix to distribute the email to the gromox-delivery-queue process which effectively shows up in the users'
    mailbox.

 Outgoing / Internal